Luke Miller: Ordained ministry

 Miller was ordained in the Church of England as a deacon in 1991 and as a priest in 1992.
-From 1991 to 1994, he served his curacy at St Matthew's Church, Oxhey in the Diocese of St Albans.
+From 1991 to 1994, he served his curacy at St Matthew's Church, Oxhey Village in the Diocese of St Albans.
 In 1994, he was appointed a curate of St Mary the Virgin, Tottenham, in the Diocese of London.
 In 1995, he was appointed vicar of the church.
 During his ten years as vicar, he was involved in church planting in the area.
 From 2005 to 2010, he was also Area Dean of East Haringey.

 In November 2010, he was appointed Archdeacon of Hampstead.
 This meant leaving parish ministry and taking on a leadership role in the Diocese of London.
 From 2011 to 2012, he additionally served as priest-in-charge of Holy Trinity Church, Winchmore Hill, London.
 On 31 July 2015, he ceased to be Archdeacon of Hampstead upon his appointment as Priest-in-Charge of St Andrew-by-the-Wardrobe.
 He became Archdeacon of London on 1 January 2016.
 He was also a Chaplain to the Queen (QHC) from 2020 to 2022, and has continued in that role as Chaplain to the King (KHC) since Charles III's succession in 2022.

 In addition to his parish and diocesan roles, Miller has served as a chaplain to the Sea Cadet Corps and is its London Area Chaplain.
 In 2022, he was awarded the Cadet Forces Medal; this is awarded in recognition of 12 years of long and efficient service in the UK Cadet Forces.